flybywiresim/fbw-userguide/docs/pilots-corner/a380x/a380x-briefing/flight-deck/ovhd/fuel.md

 - ON:
     - The transfer pump runs, if necessary:
-        - For an automatic or manual fuel transfer from the inner, or mid tanks, via the aft gallery, or
+        - For an automatic or manual fuel transfer from the inner, or middle tanks, via the aft gallery, or
         - During jettison.
 - OFF:
     - The transfer pump is off.